AI operational modes (brainstorm, implement, debug, review, teach, ship, orchestrate). Use to adapt behavior based on task type.

 42%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-The description names seven operational modes but fails to explain what each mode concretely does or when Claude should select this skill versus others.
-The trigger terms are too generic and would likely cause conflicts with many other skills.
-The 'when' clause is present but too vague to be actionable for skill selection.
+The description names seven operational modes but fails to explain what each mode concretely does or when Claude should select this skill over others.
+The trigger terms are too generic and would conflict with many other skills, and the 'when' clause is vague rather than providing explicit selection criteria.

 Suggestions